 Few VPNs (except possibly ExpressVPN) have been as thoroughly audited as NordVPN.
 You can learn more in our ExpressVPN vs NordVPN comparison.

-NordVPN has been audited more recently than TunnelBear, for both security and also privacy.
+From what I can find online, NordVPN has been audited more recently than TunnelBear, for both security and also privacy.
 It is one of the few verified no-logs VPN services.

 Security audits winner: NordVPN